runeberry/ValheimServerGUI/README.md

 * **Safe shutdowns** - Safely stops the server when you close the app or shut down Windows
 * **Automatic startup** - If enabled, can automatically start up your server when Windows starts
 * **Minimize to tray** - Minimize this app and control your server entirely from the Windows system tray

-### Coming soon...

-* **Worlds manager** - View, delete, or backup your worlds from within the app
-* **Ban list management** - Manage your servers ban/allow lists from within the app
+* **Multi-server support** - Run multiple servers at once by creating separate server profiles (see [FAQs](https://github.com/runeberry/ValheimServerGUI/wiki/Frequently-Asked-Questions) for details)
+* **Works with mods!** - Tested and working with server-side mods such as [Valheim Plus](https://www.nexusmods.com/valheim/mods/4).

 ## Quick guide

 1. Launch ValheimServerGUI.exe.
 2. Enter your desired Server Name and Password.
 You don't need to change the Port in most cases.
 3. Select the world you want to host, or enter a new world name.
-4. If you want your server to appear in the Community Server list within Valheim, check "Community Server".
-If you leave it unchecked, players will need to "Join by IP" in-game.
+4. Eheck any additional join options you want enabled:
+  * **Community Server** will show your server in the server browser in-game.
+  * **Enable Crossplay** will allow players on any platform to join with an Invite Code
-5. Click "Start Server".
+1. Click "Start Server".
 When the status bar reads "Running", you're ready to play!
+You can copy your server's IP address or Invite Code from the Server Details tab to share with friends.

 ## FAQs